davelsio/template-three-vanilla/README.md

 I did not want the project codebase to become too unwieldy by allowing the scene views and various controllers (renderer, camera, etc.) classes to import and call each other's methods indiscriminately.

 To manage that type of communication, I've encapsulated the experience in various atoms.
-For example there is an [`atomWithThree`](./src/atoms/atomWithThree.ts) that takes care of initializing a Three.js instance that can be reused on various scenes, or an [`atomWithAssets`](./src/atoms/atomWithAssets) that provides type safety and asynchronous asset loading.
+For example there is an [`atomWithThree`](./src/helpers/atoms/atomWithThree.ts) that takes care of initializing a Three.js instance that can be reused on various scenes, or an [`atomWithAssets`](./src/helpers/atoms/atomWithAssets) that provides type safety and asynchronous asset loading.
 All atoms can be found in the [`atoms/`](./src/atoms) folder.

 For now, the scenes still use an OOP approach.
 I have an abstract [`WebGLView`](./src/helpers/three/WebGLView.ts) that provides various convenience methods, like subscribing to atoms or initializing/disposing the view.

-This class and a few other helper classes and functions can be found in the [`helpers`](./src/helpers) folder.
+All helper classes and functions can be found in the [`helpers`](./src/helpers) folder.

 ### Debug Panels

 > [!NOTE]
-> The debug UI only shows up in the `/debug` route.
+> By default, the debug UI only shows up in the `/debug` route.

 I wanted to have a unified solution that handled both internal state and various configurable settings/tweaks.
-Because this is a typescript codebase, I decided on a custom implementation [tweakpane](https://github.com/cocopon/tweakpane) implementation that is type-safe and integrates with the Jotai store.
-Different debug tweaks can be added using the [`atomWithBinding`](./src/atoms/atomWithBinding.ts) atom.
+Because this is a typescript codebase, I went for a custom [tweakpane](https://github.com/cocopon/tweakpane) implementation that is both type-safe and integrated with Jotai atoms.
+Different debug tweaks can be added using the [`atomWithBinding`](./src/helpers/atoms/atomWithBinding.ts) atom.
 Subscription to UI changes is handled as any other atom subscription.

-Both tweakpane [folders](https://tweakpane.github.io/docs/ui-components/#folder) and regular [input/monitor bindings](https://tweakpane.github.io/docs/input-bindings/) use the same APIs described in the official tweakpane docs.
+The atom uses the same APIs described in the official tweakpane docs.
+Tweaks can be added directly to the root pane or within folders [folders](https://tweakpane.github.io/docs/ui-components/#folder), and the returned object is literally an [input binding](https://tweakpane.github.io/docs/input-bindings/).

 I've also added a QoL improvement to automatically listen to updates and refresh the binding accordingly, similarly to [lil-gui listen method](https://lil-gui.georgealways.com/#Controller#listen).
+Tweak visibility can also be configured per route.

 #### Atom signatures